 Research has been able to pinpoint barriers that interfere with a person’s ability to get treatment for their mental health concerns.
 The main barrier to treatment relates to access to care, specifically the ability to afford treatment.
 Other barriers include fear of being judged for their concerns, worry about being sent to a mental health hospital, feeling as though they are coping fine on their own, and the person is not ready to get sober.

-Dual Diagnosis Treatment is Crucial For Long-Term Recovery
+Dual Diagnosis For Long-Term Drug Treatment

 Before you begin looking for treatment options, it is important to know why you should be looking for dual diagnosis treatment centers in Indiana.
 For some, the struggle of a mental health concern and addiction are intertwined.
 As an example, some individuals use drugs or alcohol to cope with the symptoms associated with their mental health concerns.
 If this individual goes to rehab without mental health treatment, they will learn about a healthy recovery, but will likely not gain the skills needed to cope with the mental health symptoms they were initially struggling with.
 This could contribute to relapse when the person begins to struggle with their mental health.